thumbmarkjs/thumbmarkjs/README.md

 Simply going to the page above (which logs your visit) helps a lot.
 It's all anonymous and only used to develop this library.
 Let me know if you run into any errors by opening an issue.

+Test cases you can try:
+- Check your fingerprint, then refresh the page with Ctrl + R
+- Refresh without cache
+- Move the window to another screen
+- Try in incognito

 ## Components included in fingerprint
 - audio fingerprint
 - canvas fingerprint